 This trivia game is based on the timeless TV game show, but it has a few twists that make it great for a low-key trivia night.
 Unlike the Jeopardy! app, players can challenge their social media contacts to head-to-head battles, making it great for a trivia tournament between friends and sports fans.
 Best of all, the app is free to download and is available for iOS and Android devices.

-Sports Jeopardy does have one glaring issue, though.
+No products found. does have one glaring issue, though.
 Sports are constantly happening, and the answers to some of the questions in the game are time-sensitive.
 As records are broken, the answers sometimes become dated and incorrect.
 However, a knowledgeable group of sports fans should be aware when these issues arise, and Google can solve the problem.

 Sports trivia also works great for a local bar in search of a trivia night theme.
 Consider timing trivia night around big games, say the day before the playoffs start.
 It gives people something to do on what is typically an off night, and it lets them know the bar is there.
 Once they are inside and having fun, unobtrusive signage about the upcoming sports events become less salesy, as they go with the whole theme of the evening.